httpwg/http-extensions/draft-ietf-httpbis-priority.md

 : The priority update value in ASCII text, encoded using Structured Headers.

 The PRIORITY_UPDATE frame MAY be sent before the stream that it references has been created.
-The Stream ID MUST be within the stream limit.
-If a server receives a PRIORITY_UPDATE for a Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type PROTOCOL_ERROR.
+The Prioritized Stream ID MUST be within the stream limit.
+If a server receives a PRIORITY_UPDATE with a Prioritized Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type PROTOCOL_ERROR.
 PRIORITY_UPDATE frames received before the request or response has started SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
 Holding PRIORITY_UPDATE frames consumes extra state on the peer, although the size of the state is bounded by stream limits.
 There is no bound on the number of PRIORITY_UPDATE frames that can be sent, so an endpoint SHOULD store only the most recently received frame.

-If a PRIORITY_UPDATE frame is received with a Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.
+If a PRIORITY_UPDATE frame is received with a Prioritized Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.

 If a client receives a PRIORITY_UPDATE frame, it MUST respond with a connection error of type PROTOCOL_ERROR.